lelandf/stop-signup-spam/readme.txt

 == Frequently Asked Questions ==

-= Stop Forum Spam thinks my email address is spam.
+= Stop Forum Spam thinks I am a spammer.
 Can you help me? =

 No. I am not affiliated with Stop Forum Spam.
 You can request removal on their [Removal Request](http://stopforumspam.com/removal) page.

 = I want to temporarily disable the plugin.
 Can you add a settings page so I can do that? =

-No. Just deactivate the plugin to temporary disable it.
+No. Since the plugin has a very specific purpose, and I would like to keep setup as seamless as possible, it would be best if you deactivated the plugin if you wanted to temporary disable it.

 = I use another plugin to handle registrations to my WordPress site.
 Will you integrate with it? =

 Please understand that this is a free plugin, which I built out of necessity because spammers were flooding my RCP-powered membership site with bogus registrations.
-I do not have time to integrate with every other membership plugin under the sun.
+I do not have time to integrate with every membership plugin under the sun.

 With that said, I am not opposed to [pull requests](https://github.com/lelandf/stop-signup-spam) if you would like to contribute an integration of your own.

 = A spammer signed up to my site even though this plugin was active.
 Why? =

-At this time, all this plugin does is check the registration email address against the Stop Forum Spam database.
-Nothing more.
+At this time, all this plugin does is check the registration email address and IP against the Stop Forum Spam database.
+If either the email address or the IP address appear to be spam according to Stop Forum Spam, this plugin will not allow registration.

 If Stop Forum Spam reports a false negative, feel free to [report it](http://stopforumspam.com/add) to them so they can have a more accurate database.

 = Will your plugin ever do anything more than simply check email addresses against Stop Forum Spam’s database? =

 As I discover new, accessible ways to thwart signup spam, I may amend this plugin to reflect those.
 In the meantime, if you have any ideas, I am not opposed to [pull requests](https://github.com/lelandf/stop-signup-spam).

+= Can I block spam bots from ever accessing my site with this plugin? = No. It is probably best you block this traffic at the DNS level anyway.
+Services that provide web application firewalls, such as Cloudflare and Sucuri, may be able to help.

 = I am confused.
 What is the difference between Stop Forum Spam and Stop Signup Spam? = Stop Forum Spam is a third-party service that maintains a database of spam reports.
 Stop Signup Spam is a WordPress plugin that integrates with that service.